-The global biofilter market size was estimated at USD 3.09 billion in 2022 and is expected to hit around USD 7.64 billion by 2032, poised to grow at a CAGR of 9.48% during the forecast period from 2023 to 2032.
+The global biofilter market size surpassed USD 3.09 billion in 2022 and is projected to rise to USD 7.64 billion by 2032, anticipated to grow at a CAGR of 9.48 percent during the projection period from 2023 to 2032.

 |Growth Rate from 2023 to 2032||CAGR of 9.48%|

 |Largest Market||North America|

 |Regions Covered||North America, Europe, Asia-Pacific, Latin America, and Middle East & Africa|

 Driver: Increasing demand from industrial and manufacturing sectors

 The industrial and manufacturing sectors are some of the most significant users of biofilters.
 These sectors produce large volumes of wastewater and air pollutants, which need to be treated before they can be discharged into the environment.
 Biofilters are becoming increasingly popular as a cost-effective and sustainable solution for treating wastewater and controlling air pollution.
 In the wastewater treatment industry, biofilters are commonly used to remove organic pollutants and nutrients from wastewater.
 These pollutants can harm the environment if they are not appropriately treated.
 Biofilters work by using microorganisms to break down pollutants into harmless substances.